 Facilities with alarms are armed whenever a computer drop-in lab or classroom is closed.
 If you are using an armed facility before or after normal hours, you will be responsible for arming and unarming the alarms.
 Facilities that are not equipped with alarms are to be locked with the doors closed when not in use.

-The lab attendants will open the doors to the drop-in Rm.
+Lab attendants will open the doors to the drop-in computer lab Rm.
 200 in the morning.
-Instructors do not need a FlexPass or an alarm code if they are only using the upstairs computer classrooms located inside of Room 200 during normal lab hours.
+Instructors do not need a Fob or Prox Card or an alarm code if they are only using the upstairs computer classrooms located inside of Room 200 during normal lab hours.